Archive

 Mother Of Pearl Clouds - Explaining The Appearance Of Nacreous Clouds

-An observer once commented that "once seen are never forgotten," referring to a rare, awe-inspiring meteorological phenomenon called Nacreous Clouds that occasionally occurs in the skies above the Arctic.
+Once, an observer commented that "once seen are never forgotten," He was referring to a rare, meteorological phenomenon called Nacreous Clouds that occasionally occurs in the skies above the Arctic.

-Nacreous or mother-of-pearl clouds are polar stratospheric clouds occurring in the lower stratosphere shortly after sunset in locations near the Arctic Circle.
-This rare meteorological phenomenon, mainly limited to polar regions, is identified by its unique display of iridescent colors and patterns.
+Nacreous clouds, also known as mother-of-pearl clouds, are defined as polar stratospheric clouds occurring in the lower stratosphere shortly after sunset in regions near the Arctic Circle.
+This rare meteorological phenomenon is characterized by its unique display of iridescent colors and patterns.

 This phenomenon is also known as mother of pearl clouds, a sporadic cloud formation that appears in regions within and bordering the Arctic Circle.
 These clouds are more commonly known as nacreous clouds.